-Apart from providing security and peace of mind, joining a small group tour is also great for sharing all the adventures and experiences with your fellow travellers.
+Apart from providing security and peace of mind, joining a small group trip is also great for sharing all the adventures and experiences with your fellow travellers.
 Whether you’re exploring an ancient site, wandering through a market or winding up the day at a local restaurant, you’ll enjoy it all much more if you’re sharing the experiences with a small group of travelling companions.

-By their very nature our tours attract people who love travel - seeing new places, enjoying new experiences and meeting new people.
+By their very nature our trips attract people who love travel - seeing new places, enjoying new experiences and meeting new people.
 Whatever your age and however experienced or inexperienced a traveller you are, you will be more than welcome as a solo traveller on one of our small group tours.
 You may join the tour alone, but by the end you’ll feel as though you’re travelling with a group of friends.

 Frequently asked questions

 If you have any questions or concerns about joining one of our tours as a solo traveller please give us a call.
 Or alternatively have a look below at the questions we are most frequently asked by solo travellers who haven’t yet experienced one of our small group tours: